appcircleio/appcircle-docusaurus/docs/distribute/create-or-select-a-distribution-profile.md

 ---
-title: Create a Testing Distribution Profile and Sharing with Testers
+title: Testing Distribution Profile
 metaTitle: Create a Testing Distribution Profile and Sharing with Testers
 metaDescription: Create a Testing Distribution Profile and Sharing with Testers
-sidebar_position: 1
+sidebar_position: 3
 ---

 import Screenshot from '@site/src/components/Screenshot';